peteut/hapi-shelf/README.md

             // Cannot proceed from here.
             throw err;
         }
-        // Bookshelf instance is now available at server.plugins['hapi-shelf'].
+        // Bookshelf instance is now available at server.plugins['hapi-shelf'] }
-    }
 );
 ```